nguyenkhanhquy/nguyenkhanhquy/README.md

 ## 💁‍♂️ About Me

-I'm Nguyen Khanh Quy, Bachelor of Engineering (Information Technology), HCMC University of Technology and Education.
-I am passionate about creating innovative solutions and exploring new technologies to address real-world problems.
+I'm **Nguyen Khanh Quy**, Bachelor of Engineering in Information Technology from **HCMC University of Technology and Education**.
+Currently, I'm working as a **Java Developer at Fujinet Systems JSC**.
+I'm passionate about creating innovative solutions and exploring new technologies to address real-world problems.

 ## 🚀 Source Code Repositories